Master the Art of Fitting Clothes!

 When I think of life’s memories, the first thing that comes to mind is what I was wearing.
 Always.
 I love style.
-Style supersedes weight, height, body singularities, age, and can even lift a really bad mood.
+Style supersedes weight, height, body singularities, age, and can even fix a really bad attitude.
 If you are new to this, stay close.
 No experience is necessary in learning to create fabulous clothes in your personal style.

 simplify your life!

 Do you have anything in your closet that just feels like you?
 What fabric is it in?
 Pull it out and really take a look.
 Is it the cut?
 The feel of the fabric?
 The color?
 Maybe it’s something you wear every day (think sweat pants), that can be easily translated into silk, wool, or linen; to be worn on any occasion and look fabulous.